ssfsx17/ffpnp/pandoc-markdown/0810-Scholar.md

 | ---       |
 | TP: 6,000 |

 Restores 3 Aetherflow to yourself.
-Also restores an amount of MP equal to 10% of your maximum MP.
+Also restores an amount of MP equal to Level * Spirit * 0.1.

 **Lustrate**